-The Whiskey sour is what I would consider a cornerstone cocktail that every bartender or cocktail enthusiast should master.
-It’s a simple, combination of spirit, sweet and sour is easy to learn and infinitely adaptable.
+Personally, I consider the Whiskey Sour a cornerstone cocktail that every bartender or cocktail enthusiast should master.
+Being in the sour cocktail family, it’s a simple combination of spirit, sweet, and sour elements for a sweet-tart drink and is easy to learn and infinitely adaptable.

 The true origin of this cocktail, like many others, is lost to time.
 But the first printed reference that we have was in Jerry Thomas’s Bartender guide which was published in 1862.
 Needless to say, it’s a very old cocktail.